 You can work with your attorney to ask the court for a change in support.
 In some cases, you might work with your attorney to gather evidence of the other parent’s financial situation.
 If they’re working for cash under the table or they choose not to earn everything that they can, you can gather evidence and point this out to the court.

-At each stage in your case, your attorney can help you make sure you take the proper steps to advocate for your best interests.
+At each stage in your case, your attorney can help you make sure you take the proper steps to advocate for your interests.
 Courts look at the evidence when they make their decisions.
 It’s often not enough to just tell the court that you suspect the other side has something to hide.

 Instead, your attorney can work with you to gather the evidence that the court needs to see.
 That way, you can help the court come to the correct result.
 Your attorney can review your case carefully.
-They can help you understand New York’s child support laws and advocate for the best result for you and for your children.
+They can help you understand New York’s child support laws and advocate for the result for you and for your children.